-Information lies at the core of civil litigation and our civil discovery system.
+Information lies at the core of civil litigation and our legal discovery system.
 Accordingly, the law has developed rules regarding the way information should be treated in connection with litigation.
-One of the principal rules is that when an organization reasonably anticipates litigation (as either the initiator or the target of litigation), the organization has a duty to undertake reasonable and good-faith actions to preserve paper documents, electronically stored information (ESI), and tangible items that are relevant to the parties' claims and defenses and proportional to the needs of the case.
-The same preservation principle applies when an investigation is reasonably anticipated.
-The use of a "legal hold" has become a common means by which organizations initiate meeting their preservation obligations.
+One of the principal rules is that when an organization reasonably anticipates litigation (as either the initiator or the target of litigation), the organization has a duty to undertake reasonable actions to preserve paper documents, electronically stored information (ESI), and tangible items that are relevant to the parties' claims and defenses and proportional to the needs of the case.1 Separate obligations may be imposed by statutes or other rules when an investigation is reasonably anticipated.2 The use of a "legal hold" has become a common means by which organizations initiate meeting their preservation obligations.